stefanbohacek/redacted/README.md

 #REDACTED.JS

 ##About
-A set of simple scripts/bookmarklets that change the font of the website you are visiting to [Redacted](https://github.com/christiannaths/Redacted-Font).
+A set of simple scripts/bookmarklets that change the font of the website you are visiting to the [Redacted font](https://github.com/christiannaths/Redacted-Font) created by [Christian Naths](https://github.com/christiannaths).

 ##Examples